Vladimir612/hakatonAlgoritam/README.md

 ![image](https://user-images.githubusercontent.com/53167193/170148626-c9f82dc2-8256-4e3a-8fe4-79cc89a0d124.png)

 Inside him we have middle transparent triangle.
-That middle triangle has upper, left and right triangles that have same rule as main triangle.
+That middle triangle has upper, left and right triangles that have the same rule as main triangle.
 That means we will use recursion.

 ![image](https://user-images.githubusercontent.com/53167193/170148675-adf56a34-ed05-4d69-8de3-54c5d2c3f4b0.png)

-Lets first draw main triangle.
+Lets first draw the main triangle.
 In html file we have to make canvas

 ![image](https://user-images.githubusercontent.com/53167193/169936596-d17a1e8f-3671-4fea-8feb-44291103277b.png)